 - The proposed goals that were not met during the grant period along with a detailed plan for accomplishing these goals.

 To assist the Council in providing your proposal with the fullest consideration possible, please complete the application limiting your responses to no more than 3,500 characters in any of the fields.

 Only information requested in the form is allowed; no addenda or supporting material accepted.

-Description: Provide a general description of your project.
+Specific Goals & Activities: Provide a detailed description of the goals and activities of your project.